Shubham904123/xenontask/README.md

 Acknowledgments
-This project was inspired by similar car rental websites Thanks to the developers of the technologies and libraries used in this project
+This project was inspired by similar car rental websites Thanks to the developers of the technologies and libraries used in this project Project Structure java
+Copy code
+.
+├── controllers
+│   ├── booking.js
+│   ├── car.js
+│   └── user.js
+├── models
+│   ├── booking.js
+│   ├── car.js
+│   └── user.js
+├── public
+│   ├── css
+│   │   ├── main.css
+│   │   └── ...
+│   ├── images
+│   │   ├── car1.jpg
+│   │   └── ...
+│   └── js
+│       ├── booking.js
+│       └── ...
+├── routes
+│   ├── booking.js
+│   ├── car.js
+│   ├── index.js
+│   └── user.js
+├── views
+│   ├── dashboard.ejs
+│   ├── index.ejs
+│   ├── login.ejs
+│   ├── register.ejs
+│   ├── search.ejs
+│   ├── success.ejs
+│   └── ...
+├── .env
+├── app.js
+├── package.json
+├── README.md
+└── ...
+controllers: Contains the business logic for the application.
+models: Contains the database schema and model definitions.
+public: Contains static assets such as images, CSS, and JavaScript files.
+routes: Contains the route definitions and controllers for handling HTTP requests.
+views: Contains the EJS templates used to render the HTML pages.
+.env: Contains the environment variables for the application. app.js: The main entry point for the application. package.json: Contains the dependencies and configuration for the application.
+README.md: This file.
+Future Improvements
+Add more search options such as car type, price range, etc.
+Implement a rating and review system for cars.
+Add a notification system to notify users of their bookings and reservations.
+Improve the design and layout of the website.
+Allow users to cancel their bookings and receive refunds.
+Add more payment options such as PayPal and Apple Pay.